sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 parent: Basic ReShade Guides
 ---

-Once you've successfully installed ReShade and launched your game, look for the ReShade popup at the top of the screen.
-If it's there, congrats!
-You're already 70% of the way there.

-If ReShade is not showing up in your game, go back to the ReShade Installer and try a different rendering API or executable - it is likely that you have picked the wrong one.

----

-# Getting to Know ReShade's UI
+# Understanding and Using ReShade

 To make the most of ReShade, it's a good idea to get to know its UI.
+As understanding what ReShade has to offer, and how to navigate it's menu can help you down the line!

 Press the `HOME` key (or `POS1` on some keyboards, depending on your locale) to bring up the on-screen tutorial.

-If you're new to ReShade, stick with this tutorial - it'll cover the basics and give you a solid foundation for what's next.
-Don't skip it!
+If you're new to ReShade, **stick with this tutorial** - it'll cover the basics and give you a solid foundation for what's next. **Don't skip it!**

-If you've already skipped the tutorial, don't worry - we'll go through each feature and section in this guide.
+If you've already skipped the tutorial, don't worry - we'll go through each feature and menu in this guide.

-Understanding these will really pay off later, especially when you start exploring more advanced topics like the Depth Buffer.

 ---

 <details markdown="block" class="details-tree">
 <summary>Exploring the Home Tab</summary>

-The `Home` tab in ReShade is a key hub, providing you with shaders and their configurations ready for you to explore.
+The `Home` tab in ReShade is where all the shaders, and their configurations, are located.

+With that in mind, it is one of the most important tabs of ReShade, but it can be complex.

-Here's a breakdown of each important part of the `Home` tab:
+Below will be a breakdown of each part of the `Home` tab to help guide you into understanding what is offered:

+---

 <details markdown="block" class="details-tree">
 <summary>Current Preset</summary>

----

-The highlighted section below shows the active preset in ReShade.
+Let's start by identifying the active preset in ReShade, as shown in the highlighted section below:

 ![Current Preset](../images/understanding-and-using-reshade/rsui_preset.png)

-On the right side of the `Home` tab, use the `+` button to create a new preset, the diskette icon to save your preset, and the `<` and `>` arrows to switch between preset files in your current game directory.
+To the right of the current preset dropdown, you'll find a `+` button.
+Use this to create a new preset.
+Next to it, the diskette icon serves to save your preset.

+To the left of the current preset dropdown, you'll find `<` and `>` buttons.
+These buttons switch the current preset to the next avaliable one in the same directory.
+ReShade will smartly identifie which `.ini` files in your game directory are presets!

-By default, presets are saved in the game directory in a file named `ReShadePreset.ini`.
+When saving your preset, ReShade by default will save presets in the game directory, in a file named `ReShadePreset.ini` unless renamed.

-ReShade will smartly identify which `.ini` files are presets, ensuring a smooth user experience.
-However not all `.ini` files related to ReShade will be preset files.

-* This file, installed by the ReShade Installer, will not be ReShade preset files, but it ends in `.ini`
-  * ReShade.ini

 </details>